Nubar Pasha: Khedival Secretary: 1843-1863

-The new viceroy, Said, at once dismissed him from office, but two years afterwards appointed him his chief secretary, and later gave him charge of the important transport service through Egypt to India.
-Here Nubar was mainly instrumental in the completion of railway communication between Cairo and Suez, and exhibited strong organising ability combined with readiness of resource.
-After a second time falling a victim to Said's caprice and being dismissed, he was again sent to Vienna, and returned as principal secretary to Said, a position he held till Said's death in January 1863.
+The new viceroy, Said, immediately dismissed him from office, but two years afterwards appointed him as his chief secretary, and later put him in charge of the important transport service through Egypt to India.
+Here Nubar was instrumental in the completion of railway communication between Cairo and Suez, and reportedly showed strong organising ability combined with readiness of resource.
+After again being dismissed by Said's, he was again sent to Vienna, and returned as principal secretary to Said, a position he held until Said's death in January 1863.

-On the accession of Ismail Pasha, Nubar Bey was in the prime of life.
-He was already on friendly terms with him; he even claimed to have saved his life — at all events, it was a coincidence that the two had together refused to travel by the train an accident to which caused the death (on 14 May 1858) of the prince Ahmed, who would otherwise have succeeded Said.
-Ismail, himself a more capable man than his immediate predecessors, at once recognized the ability of Nubar, and charged him with a mission to Constantinople, not only to notify his accession, but to smooth the way for the many ambitious projects he already entertained, notably the completion of the Suez Canal, the change in title to that of khedive and the change in the order of succession.
+When Ismail Pasha ascended, Nubar was already on friendly terms with him; he even claimed to have saved his life.
+After the two decided not to take a train on 14 May 1858 which resulted in a crash and the death of the prince Ahmed, who would otherwise have succeeded Said.
+Ismail, himself a reportedly more capable man than his immediate predecessors, charged Nubar with a mission to Constantinople, not only to notify his accession, but to smooth the way for the many ambitious projects he already entertained, notably the completion of the Suez Canal, the change in title to that of khedive and the change in the order of succession.

-In the first of these he was completely successful; the sultan, believing as little as every one else that the canal was anything more than a dream, gave his consent at a price the moderation of which he must afterwards have regretted.
-The gratified Ismail created Nubar a pasha, and the sultan himself, persuaded to visit Cairo, confirmed the title so rarely accorded to a Christian.
-Half the work was, however, yet to be done, and Nubar was sent to Paris to complete the arrangements, and to settle the differences between Egypt and the Canal Company.
-In what he used to call an expensive moment of enthusiasm, he left these differences to the arbitration of the emperor Napoleon III and cost Egypt four million pounds sterling.
+In the first of these he was completely successful; the sultan, who did not think the project would succeed, gave his consent at a price the moderation.
+The pleased Ismail created Nubar a pasha, and the sultan himself, persuaded to visit Cairo, confirmed the title rarely given to a Christian.
+Nubar was then sent to Paris to complete the arrangements, and to settle the differences between Egypt and the Canal Company.
+He left these differences to the arbitration of the emperor Napoleon III and cost Egypt four million pounds sterling.